Prik Nam Pla (Thai Cuisine Dipping Sauce)

 A close-up of prik nam pla with chopped garlic, and sliced red and green chilies.

-Fish sauce
+Thai Fish sauce condiment

 Ingredients

-All ingredients listed below can be found at Asian grocery stores or at Asian markets.
+Ingredients can be sourced at Asian grocery stores and Asian markets.

 • Thai chili peppers – Fresh Thai chilies are chopped into thin slices.
 Fresh chilies are a key ingredient for making this spicy Thai sauce.
 If you have a high spice-level, use Jinda chili peppers.
 You can also use bird’s eye chilies, which are even spicier.